jeremybatesDC/vueGridBaseballCard/README.md

 --> absolutlely cannot find that blog post about auto-sizing grid when cells unused

---> the same inputs exist and its a matter of which grid area theyRe assigned to.
-CSS variable

-- could still use V-if of course, but itS more like "v-where" ...

 --> for backgroud color of grid areas, make an rgba slider if possible so user can set opacity value of background color

 (that still might have been a better way to offer full bleed... but users would have been frustrated)

 --> Get elements in cells to take full size
---> Should full bleed be considered a separate layout?
-Might help user with art direction.

 FOCUS UI STUFF
 -> a focus UI for images is needed: